IT3038C/IT3038C.github.io/content/modules/module-8.md

 [@%_-.] – Special characters

-\$ - Regex characters used to validate the string need to be 'escaped' with a "\"
+\$ - RegEx characters used to validate the string need to be 'escaped' with a "\"
 ```

 Let's validate an email address.